Dermot Walsh: Early life

-Born in Dublin, Walsh was the son of a journalist and a civil servant.
+Born in Dublin, Ireland, Walsh was the son of a journalist and a civil servant.
 He attended St Mary's College, Rathmines, and on the wishes of his parents, read Law at University College Dublin.
 Walsh studied acting at the Abbey Theatre School and spent three years with Lord Longford's repertory company at the Gate Theatre, working as an assistant stage hand.

 Career

-In 1945 Walsh moved to Britain and briefly joined the Croydon Repertory.
-Upon his return to Dublin he was spotted by a talent scout from the Rank Organisation.
+In 1945, Walsh moved to Britain and briefly joined the Croydon Repertory.
+Upon his return to Dublin, he was spotted by a talent scout from the Rank Organisation.
 This led to parts in Bedelia, Hungry Hill and The Mark of Cain, and the beginning of Walsh's career in film.
 He appeared in seven films as a leading man, before returning to the theatre.
 Walsh later resumed his film career in a series of B movies.
-He appeared in over forty films made for film and a hundred for television, making his final film appearance in 1983.
+He appeared in more than forty films made for film and a hundred for television, making his final film appearance in 1983.

 Walsh made his first London stage appearance in George Bernard Shaw's Buoyant Billions at the Prince's Theatre in 1949.
 A prolific theatre actor, Walsh's many theatre credits included Reluctant Heroes, The Man Most Likely To, Laburnum Grove and The Mousetrap.
 He also turned his hand to writing and producing, writing the play The Murder Line in 1967 and producing later productions, including Blithe Spirit and Stage Struck.